jds375/MipsMe/README.md

 Our plan will thus work as follows.
 We will begin each call by loading the value of n off of the stack.
 We will keep track of our index in the stack using a register, $3.
 When we are done with computation we will add the result to register $31 (this works sonce addition is associative and the Fibonacci recurrence is reslly just a large sum).
 When we need to make another call, we will put corresponding values of n onto the stack and increment $3 to know where we are to go in the stack.
 ```
 setinput:
-addi $0, $0, 0 # We permanently store the value 0 in $0
+addi $0, $0, 0 # We permanently store $0 in 0
-addi $1, $0, 1 # We permanently store the value 1 in $1
+addi $1, $0, 1 # We permanently store $0 in 0
-addi $2, $0, n # Set input here.
-This is the register we will store the current value of n in
+addi $2, $0, n # We store the current value of n for the current call in $2
+addi $3, $0, $0 # We store the call index in $3.
+This is the stack index where we store n for this call
-sb $2, $0 # Place n in the stack.
-It will be used as the current n since $3, our call index, defaults to 0
+sb $2, $0 # We put the starting value of n in the stack at position 0
-function:
+function: # We run our function
-lb $2, $3 # We load and store the value of n in $2 based off the index in the stack we are on, $3
+lb $2, $3 # We load the value of n for this call into the n register ($2)
 zerocheck:
-beq returnzero, $0, $2 # If the value in the register holding n is 0 jump to segment that will return 0; else continue in order
+beq returnzero, $0, $2 # If we have n==0, we increment the final result by 0 (Base Case #0)
 onecheck:
-beq returnone, $1, $2 # If the vaue in the register holding n is 1 jump to segment that will return 1; else continue in order
+beq returnone, $1, $2 # If we have n==1, we increment the final result by 1 (Base Case #1)
-recurse:
+recurse: # We perform our recursive step
-addi $4, $2, -2 # Store n-2 in $4
+addi $4, $2, -2 # We calculate n-2
-addi $5, $2, -1 # Store n-1 in $5
+addi $5, $2, -1 # We calculate n-1
-addi $6, $3, 1 # Store the stack index plus one
+addi $6, $3, 1 # We get the call index that comes after the one we are on
-sw $4, $3 # Override the n value in the current stack position to be n-2 since we are done with the current n and will reuse its stack space
+sb $4, $3 # We replace the current value of n with n-2 in the stack
-sw $5, $6 # Put n-1 at the next stack position up
+sb $5, $6 # We replace the following value of n with n-1 in the next spot in the stack
-addi $3, $3, 1 # Increment our position in the stack by 1 to accomdate the new call (we only increment by 1 since we overrode the current spot to save room)
+addi $3, $3, 1 # We increment our spot in the stack by 1
-j function # Recurse
+j function # We recurse
 returnzero:
-add $31, $31, $0 # We add 0 to the sum of the recursive calls
+add $31, $31, $0
-j nextcall # We jump to the code that sets up the stack for the next call
+j nextcall
 returnone:
-add $31, $31, $1 # We add 1 to the sum of the recursive calls
+add $31, $31, $1
-j nextcall # We jump to the code that sets up the stack for the next call
+j nextcall
 nextcall:
-beq exit, $3, $0 # If the stack index we are on is 0 there are no more calls to evaluate so we exit; otherwise we set up the next call
+beq exit, $3, $0 # If we are at the bottom spot in the stack there are no more recursive calls and we are done
-addi $3, $3, -1 # We finished the most recent call and now move back down the stack
+addi $3, $3, -1 # Otherwise, we move down one spot in the stack
-j function # We go back to the start
+j function
 exit:
-# end of file. code ends here.
+add $0, $0, $0
 ```
 ###Wrap-Up###
 Congrats.
 You now know the basics of assembly.
 You can find more information in the sources below.
-If you're up for a challenge try the memoization version of fib.
+If you're up for a challenge try the memoization version of fib().